Fri, Feb 7 | Private Residence—Bella Vista, Arkansas

 Desire and Sexuality:

 Come to our course on intercourse, and other such things.
-Jocelyn Peterson, LMFT, LPC, will be co-hosting this workshop designed to help you finally make time for the one thing that might continually get put on the back burner—your sexuality, wherever that is right now.
+Anna and Paul Peterson will be co-hosting this workshop designed to help you finally make time for the one thing that might continually get put on the back burner—your sexuality, wherever that is right now.

 You can talk about it.